powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

     </plugins>
 </build>
 ```
 Now, we'll add all the **required** maven dependencies:
-- `com.powsybl:powsybl-config-classic`: to provide a way to read the configuration
+- `com.powsybl:powsybl-config-classic`: to provide a way to read the configuration.
 - `org.slf4j:slf4j-simple`: to provide an implementation of `slf4j`.
-- `com.powsybl:powsybl-open-loadflow`: to provide an implementation for the loadflow calculation.
+- `com.powsybl:powsybl-open-loadflow`: to provide an [implementation](../simulation/powerflow/openlf.md) for the loadflow calculation.
-- `com.powsybl:powsybl-iidm-impl`: to load and work with networks.
+- `com.powsybl:powsybl-iidm-impl`: to work with network core model API.
-- `com.powsybl:powsybl-action-util`:
+- `com.powsybl:powsybl-action-util`: to provide a set of common actions such as scaling.
-- `com.powsybl:powsybl-balances-adjustment` and `com.powsybl:powsybl-entsoe-cgmes-balances-adjustment`: to provide an implementation for the balance adjustment
+- `com.powsybl:powsybl-balances-adjustment` and `com.powsybl:powsybl-entsoe-cgmes-balances-adjustment`: to provide an implementation in order to run an active power balance adjustment computation over several network areas.
-- `com.powsybl:powsybl-cgmes-conversion`, `com.powsybl:powsybl-triple-store-impl-rdf4j`, `com.powsybl:powsybl-cgmes-extensions`, `com.powsybl:powsybl-iidm-converter-api`: to import/export the CGMES files and convert them into iidm
+- `com.powsybl:powsybl-cgmes-conversion`, `com.powsybl:powsybl-triple-store-impl-rdf4j`, `com.powsybl:powsybl-cgmes-extensions`, `com.powsybl:powsybl-iidm-converter-api`: to import/export the CGMES files and convert them into the iidm core network model.
-- `com.powsybl:powsybl-commons`
+- `com.powsybl:powsybl-commons`: to provide a lot of really basic and technical utilities used everywhere in PowSyBl such as XML or JSON helpers, configuration, exceptions...
-- `com.powsybl:powsybl-iidm-mergingview`
+- `com.powsybl:powsybl-iidm-mergingview`: to provide a way to merge several networks, keeping the underlying networks unchanged.

 **Note:** PowSyBl uses [slf4j](http://www.slf4j.org/) as a facade for various logging framework, but some APIs we use in PowSyBl use [log4j](https://logging.apache.org/log4j), which is not compatible with slf4j, making it necessary to create a bridge between the two logging system.

-Add the following dependencies to the `pom.xml` file:
+You can add the following dependencies to the `pom.xml` file:
 ```xml
 <dependencies>
   <dependency>